danielmoyamdz/SmartPick/README.md

-# SmartPick - Device Comparison Tool
+# SmartPick

-SmartPick is a powerful device comparison tool that helps users make informed decisions when purchasing electronic devices.
-It currently uses GSMArena as its primary data source to provide comprehensive device specifications and comparisons.
+SmartPick is a web application that helps users find smartphones based on their budget range.
+It scrapes device information from GSMArena and provides a user-friendly interface to search and compare devices.

 ## Features

-- Device search and comparison using GSMArena data
+- Search devices by budget range
-- Detailed specifications for smartphones, tablets, and smartwatches
+- View detailed specifications including display, processor, RAM, storage, camera, and battery
-- User-friendly interface built with Streamlit
-- Comprehensive device specifications
-- Easy-to-use search and filtering
+- Browse popular devices
+- Real-time data scraping from GSMArena

-## Installation
+## Setup

 1. Clone the repository:
 ```bash